User Guidelines for Special Collections

 The majority of the Library's regional materials are found on publicly accessible shelves (3rd floor south near the windows).
 Additional regional and special materials are in private areas.
 Books, journals, manuscripts, photographs, newspapers, and artifacts are the types of items found in special collections.
 These resources are considered to be valuable, rare, fragile or otherwise unsuited for open shelves.

-You will find all items in regional and special collections in the Library's online catalog, Snoopy, often with a link to a more detailed description.
-A complete list of special collections is found on the Library's Regional & Special web site.
+You will find all items in Special Collections in the Library's online catalog, Snoopy, often with a link to a more detailed description.
+A complete list of special collections is found on the Library's Special Collections web site.
 To view selected special materials online, visit North Bay Digital Collections.

-To view print materials from locations such as "Special Collections", "Gaye LeBaron Room", "Waring Jones Room" or "Regional Archives", an appointment is required.
+To examine print materials from locations such as "Special Collections", "Gaye LeBaron Room", "Waring Jones Room" or "Regional Archives", an appointment is required.
 To set a time and date, contact us.

 At your appointment, please remember: